Bush's Pasture Park

 Bush's Pasture Park (90.5 acres) is a public park and botanical garden in Salem, Oregon, United States.
 It is the site of the Asahel Bush House, which was placed on the National Register of Historic Places in 1974, and is now operated as the Bush House Museum.

 Bush House Museum

 The park and Italianate Victorian house date to 1877–1878 when they were built for Asahel Bush, founder of the Oregon Statesman newspaper and subsequently of the Ladd and Bush Bank.
 In 1882 Bush added a still-extant conservatory for his daughters, claimed to be the first greenhouse west of the Mississippi River.
 It is now filled with period plants.

 Owned by the City of Salem, the house has been open to the public since 1953 and is now operated by the Salem Art Association as the Bush House Museum.
 The museum features Victorian period furnishings and original wallpapers, and is open for guided tours from Wednesdays through Sundays.
-There is a small admission fee.
+There is no admission fee.